Photo credit: Rick Clarke

 Letwin & Wasserstrom frequently represented the next generation of Letwins and their fellow youth activists.
 From 1971-1976, they fought school censorship of the Red Tide, a Marxist high school underground newspaper, which was headquartered in the Letwin home at 2226 Manning Ave.

 Letwin & Wasserstrom’s victories in the California Supreme Court included Pitchess v.
 Superior Court, 11 Cal.3d 531 (1974) (expanding criminal defendants’ right to discovery of prior misconduct by police officers), and Bright v.
 Los Angeles Unified Sch.
-Dist., 18 Cal.3d 450 (1976) (striking down prior censorship of unofficial high school student publications).
+Dist., 18 Cal.3d 450 (1976) (striking down prior censorship of underground high school student publications).
 In later years, they handled death penalty appeals.

 Teaching and Scholarship